StefanLiebenberg/slieb.org/source/me/history/index.md

 **2010 - 2011**

-- I served tables at a coffee shop and joined Artspace44, where I investigated a lot of technologies and learned lots about linux.
+- I joined Artspace44, where I investigated a lot of technologies and learned lots about linux.

 **2011 - 2012**

 - I got a job at radical as a software developer.
 We build http://mothercare.ie/ and elcrussia in magento, a php e-commerce platform.

-**2012 - Current**
+**2012 - current &gt;**

 - Build sportsdesk, an jquery webapplication embeded in a air desktop app.
 - 2011, Joined betgenius.
 We build web-application with extermely low footprint, for use in both mobile and traditional browsers.
 - Driven by the need for build tools to suite our needs, I started developing maven plugins in Java</p>